apache/usergrid/docs/push-notifications/overview.md

 <td>

 ## Reach your users with push
-With the new push notifications feature in the Apigee API BaaS, you can send announcements to your app's users.
+With the new push notifications feature in the Usergrid, you can send announcements to your app's users.

 * __Reach your app's users__ with messages they care about.
 * __Keep your app footprint low__ while communicating in a high-value way with your app's users.